Get-Tony/Ark/README.md

 This section outlines the usage of the Makefile, which helps automate various tasks for building, linting, and managing Ark source code.

-- **GNU Make** is used to process `Makefile`'s and is available on most Unix-based systems, such as Linux and macOS.
+- **make** is used to process `Makefile`'s and is available on most Unix-based systems, such as Linux and macOS.

 ### Available Commands

-- `help`: Display a list of available commands and their descriptions.
+- `help`: Displays the list of available targets.
-- `lint-python`: Run Python linters: black, ruff, mypy, and pylint.
+- `lint-python`: Runs Python linters (black, ruff, mypy, and pylint).
-- `lint-ansible`: Run Ansible lint on all YAML files.
+- `lint-ansible`: Runs Ansible lint on all YAML files.
-- `clean`: Remove cache objects, such as .mypy_cache, .pytest_cache, .coverage, and .ruff_cache.
+- `clean`: Removes cache objects.
-- `check-version`: Check if the version defined in pyproject.toml and ark/init.py is consistent.
+- `check-version`: Checks version definition consistency.
+- `set-version`: Sets the Ark version.
-- `set-version` VERSION=<new_version>: Set the Ark version in both pyproject.toml and ark/init.py.
+- `build`: Builds the Ark package.
-- `build`: Build Ark, running linters, checking version, and building with Poetry.
-- `install`: Install Ark in development mode using Poetry.
+- `install`: Installs Ark in development mode.

-### Usage Examples

-- Display the list of available commands:
+- `docs`: Builds the documentation.

-      make help

-- Run Python linters:
+To run any of the targets, use the make command followed by the target name.
+For example:

       make lint-python

-- Run Ansible lint on all YAML files:

-      make lint-ansible

-- Remove cache objects:

-      make clean

-- Check Ark version consistency:

-      make check-version

-- Set a new version for Ark:

-      make set-version VERSION=1.0.0

-- Build Ark:

-      make build

-- Install Ark in development mode:

-      make install
+This will run the Python linters on the project.

 ## [Code of Conduct](./CODE_OF_CONDUCT.md)